13 Passive Income Ideas for Nonprofits

 Yet another low-labor lever to pull is corporate donation matching.
 Funraise's integration with Double the Donation is easy to implement and taps into a pool of up to $7B in unclaimed matching gift funds each year.

-More nonprofit passive income ideas
+More nonprofit passive fundraiser ideas

 Ok, now for the ideas that’ll require a bit more work on the front end.
 You got this!

-4. Add a donation button to socials
+5. Add a donation button to socials

 At the top of our list?
 Add a donation button or CTA to all of your social profiles: Facebook, IG, TikTok, LinkedIn, YouTube, Twitter.
 Some social platforms have their own donation widgets or ways that they facilitate giving, while others allow a link in your bio or in your post comments.
 But take it from us… make sure to send those clicks straight to a donation page.
 Not your homepage, not a “Ways to help” page, not a page explaining your donation levels.
 A donation page.
 A donation button leading to a donation form.
 Where people can make a donation.

-5. Small change for big impact
+6. Small change for big impact

-6. Write the book on… something
+7. Write the book on… something

 If you're itching to get some money through Amazon, there are other ways.
 Like… write an ebook from your nonprofit perspective on animals or your best recipes for lasagna and self-publish through Amazon.
 Yes, it's an initial outlay to set up the account and write the book, but there are tons of tutorials online, and once it's done, it's there basically forever.
 Or until Amazon pulls a Smile and yoinks your income.

-7. Create a digital download
+8. Create a digital download

 Does the idea of writing a book scare the boogers out of you?
 Us too.
-Fortunately, that’s not the only digital property that can bring in passive income.
+Fortunately, that's not the only digital property that can bring in passive campaign income.
 Create an electronic resource like a knitting pattern and put it on Etsy, design a logoed home textile design and put it on Spoonflower, or mock up logoed swag and sell it via on-demand printing.
-Whatever your strength is, there’s someone out there who needs it.
+Whatever your strength is, there's someone out there who needs it.

-8. Affiliate links
+9. Affiliate links

 Another way to bring in cash directly from Amazon is using affiliate links.
 If you're linking to an Amazon Wishlist, get a commission on items your supporters purchase—the percentage is usually more than what you would have gotten through AmazonSmile.
 And if you're divesting from Amazon, there are lots of other affiliate programs and affiliate guides for beginners that'll help you find the right program for you.

-9. Cross posting on socials
+10. Cross posting on socials

 If you've got profiles on social platforms that you're not posting on… why not?
 These days, there are many tools that can take care of the cross posting for you.
 Even combined with the donation buttons you put on your social profiles, it still may not bring in a lot of additional income—but we're just trying to replace that $40 you received from AmazonSmile each quarter, remember?

-10. Get to Googling
+11. Get to Googling

 See what the internet has to say.
 Let's be honest, as we researched this article, we obviously googled “passive income for nonprofits”.
 In between the listicles and ads, there were a few things to explore, like ShopRaise.
 Obviously, we can't comment on that or any other, similar program, but taking an hour to investigate and another hour to set something up sounds reasonable to us.

-11. Local partnerships
+12. Local partnerships

 Bonus!
-Strategic partnerships are one fundraising trend we're seeing a lot of these days.
+Strategic partnerships are one nonprofit fundraising trend we're seeing a lot of these days.
 As Funraise's Chief Product Officer and Co-founder, Tony Sasso, says,

 Strategic partnerships increase IRL brand awareness and confidence in your nonprofit, allowing you to become a real part of your supporters' lives by connecting your mission with brands that supporters already love and trust.

-12. Stay ready
+13. Stay ready

 There are lots of companies that have little-known programs that you can join, apply for, or ask your supporters to investigate on your behalf!
-Think NextDoor Sell for Good, web extensions that make donations for every search, or credit cards that make a donation for every purchase.
+Think NextDoor Sell for Good, browser extensions that make donations for every search, or credit cards that make a donation for every purchase.
 So stay ready and keep your eyes peeled for opportunity!

-How to set up passive income for your nonprofit
+How to set up passive income for your nonprofit organization

-1. First, cheer that you won’t have to deal with explaining to anyone that they have to purchase through the smile.whatever link or you won’t get the donation.
-Feel the sweet relief of not having to break it to your donors that unless they spent $300,000 through AmazonSmile, they didn’t actually donate $1500 to your organization.
-And bask in the realization that you’ll never have to tell a donor, “No, AmazonSmile donations are not supposed to be on your tax receipt.”
+• First, cheer that you won't have to deal with explaining to anyone that they have to purchase through the smile.whatever link or you won't get the donation.
+Feel the sweet relief of not having to break it to your donors that unless they spent $300,000 through AmazonSmile, they didn't actually donate $1500 to your organization.
+And bask in the realization that you'll never have to tell a donor, “No, AmazonSmile donations are not supposed to be on your tax receipt.”

-2. Then, get down to business.
+• Then, get down to business.
 Find and remove any links to your AmazonSmile account.
 Look on your website, your email template, your social media profiles, and idk, your business cards.
 If it screws up the way your site or emails look, just replace what you have with a(n affiliate) link that directs to your Amazon Wishlist and make sure the copy clearly states exactly where your supporter will be taken.

-3. Keep your Wishlist up to date for folks that come through for your organization by buying the physical items your nonprofit needs.
+• Keep your Wishlist up to date for folks that come through for your organization by buying the physical items your nonprofit needs.
 To note: If your Wishlist was created in the Smile program, you may be required to start a new Wishlist outside the program.

-4. Choose one or more of the passive income ideas above.
+• Choose one or more of the passive income ideas above.
 Get busy setting it up and remember that the effort you put in right now will pay off in the months and years to come.

 Passive Income Ideas for Nonprofits: Takeaways